Open Space and Watershed Land Acquisition Grant Program

 - Reimbursement of in-kind services or incidental costs associated with the acquisition of lands (including survey fees, legal fees, and appraisal fees).

-by Avalonia Land Trust - OSWA Grant Recipient
+by Avalonia Land Conservancy, Inc. - OSWA Grant Recipient

 An application form and required supporting documentation including maps, title searches, and appraisals must be submitted by the Department's grant deadline.
 Applications must be endorsed by local Planning, Zoning, Conservation and/or Open Space Commissions and must include an advisory report and the recommendations of the appropriate regional planning agency.
 Applicants are encouraged to apply for the acquisition of parcels that can realistically be purchased within a 12-month time frame.
+Applicants may close prior to the submission deadline only if a waiver approval in writing by the Commissioner is provided with the grant application package.
 Projects having the required cost-share matching available, title and appraisal report(s) completed, and a current property boundary survey are encouraged.

 The Department uses a selection process to objectively evaluate proposals.
 Land identified for acquisition will be evaluated by a review team consisting of staff from the various resource management divisions of the Department of Energy and Environmental Protection, the Department of Public Health, and the Department of Agriculture.
 Decisions to grant awards for the the acquisition of parcels will be based on the ranking scores and comments provided by the review team, in addition to considerations such as:

 Meeting minimum eligibility requirements of the grant program;